Michelle Yeoh is one of the newest members of the International Olympic Committee

 Held once every four years, the Olympics are the penultimate arena where athleticism is concerned, with a history that dates back 776BC in Olympia, Greece.
-In the modern context, not much has changed since then under the stewardship of the International Olympic Committee, which has just recently introduced a new roster of members that includes Malaysian actress Michelle Yeoh.
+In the modern context, not much has changed since then, with the global event now governed by the International Olympic Committee, which has just recently introduced a new roster of members that includes Malaysian actress Michelle Yeoh.

 This comes shortly after the announcement of her nomination for election earlier in September, pending a final vote from existing members within the committee that was held in Mumbai, India.
 Her appointment was granted through a vote of 67 against nine, with one absentee.